 At UNM, I was introduced to a whole new generation of literary string theorists who had entered the spotlight during my academic locust years, among them two French philosophers named Foucault and Derrida.
-Grappling with ideas developed on my side of the Atlantic was difficult enough; now the Continental perspective, which had given us Being and Nothingness, had been stirred into the intellectual gruel.
+Grappling with ideas developed on our side of the pond was difficult enough; now the Continental perspective, which had given the universe Being and Nothingness, had been stirred into the intellectual gruel.
 The new theories included “deconstruction” and “post-modernism.”
-I, who was still familiarizing himself with the “modernity” of the CD, videocassette recorder, personal computer, and freestanding backpacking tent, now had to fathom the meaning of the “post-modern novel.”
+I, who was still familiarizing himself with the “modernity” of the compact disc, videocassette recorder, personal computer, and freestanding backpacking tent, now had to fathom the meaning of the “post-modern novel.”